BWibo/3dcitydb-mkdocs/docs/compatibility.md

           -o "Railway_Scene_LoD3_CityGML_v3.gml"
         ```

 This is it!
 You have now migrated your CityGML dataset to the version you need.
+Keep in mind to check if additional
+upgrade options for handling [CityGML version differences](#handle-citygml-version-differences) are required.

 ## Migrate 3DCityDB database instances

-Migration between 3DCityDB `v5` and older versions is done by migrating data to a compatible CityGML version and
+Migration between 3DCityDB `v5` and older versions is performed by exporting data to a compatible CityGML version and
-re-importing the data to the target 3DCityDB version.
-The typical use case is upgrading an existing 3DCityDB
+then re-importing it into the target 3DCityDB version.
-`v4` instance to `v5`.

 1. Check 3DCityDB and CityGML compatibility in the [table above](#compatibility-overview).
 2. Migrate you dataset to a compatible CityGML version of your target database version, as described in [data migration above](#migrate-citygml-or-cityjson-data).
 3. Create a 3DCityDB instance in your target version using [Docker](3dcitydb/docker.md) or [bare metal setup](first-steps/setup.md).
 4. Import your dataset to the 3DCityDB with your target version.
 For 3DCityDB `v5` use [citydb-tool](citydb-tool/import_citygml.md), for older
    3DCityDB versions use the [Importer/Exporter](https://3dcitydb-docs.readthedocs.io/en/latest/impexp/index.html){target="blank"}.

+If 3DCityDB `v5` is your target database, ensure that you follow the guidance above on selecting a primary CityGML
+version and applying upgrade options, if necessary, when re-importing the data.

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2F3dcitydb.github.io%2F3dcitydb-mkdocs%2Fcompatibility%2F&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=Visitors&edge_flat=false)](https://hits.seeyoufarm.com/#history)